 There are no upfront fees to pay.
 All eligible students are able to borrow the entire cost of tuition fees making study free at the point of entry, with good repayment terms.
 You are eligible if you are studying for 30+ credits per year on a programme which is at a higher level than any qualification already held.
 Previous study in Higher Education may affect your eligibility.

 Additional cost information

-There may be a small cost (eg travel expenses) associated with field trips which are part of module study.
+There may be a small cost for travel expenses associated with field trips which are part of module study.

 Scholarships and financial support